IPMarkov19/Dream-Team/README.md

 ## ⚙️ How to install
 Go to [This link](https://github.com/IPMarkov19/Dream-Team/archive/master.zip) and download the last release.
-After that open the folder Type racer.
+Unzip and open the folder Open the folder TypeRacer.
 Then open TypeRacer.sln.
 Then run the console and you are ready to go.

 ## How to play
 + When you enter the main menu you can choose one of three options (Play, Rules, Texts)